f5devcentral/f5-big-iq-lab/docs/class1/module6/lab5.rst

 Using the declarative AS3 API, let's send the following BIG-IP configuration through BIG-IQ:

 Using Postman select ``BIG-IQ Token (david)`` available in the Collections.
 Press Send.
 This, will save the token value as _f5_token.
-If your token expires, obtain a new token by resending the ``BIG-IQ Token``
+If your token expires, obtain a new token by re-sending the ``BIG-IQ Token``

 .. note:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.